History of Laos: Funan kingdom

 that had incorporated central aspects of Indian institutions, religion, statecraft, administration, culture, epigraphy, writing and architecture and engaged in profitable Indian Ocean trade.

 Champa kingdom

-By the 2nd century CE, Austronesian settlers had established an Indianised kingdom known as Champa along modern central Vietnam.
-The Cham people established the first settlements near modern Champasak in Laos.
 Funan expanded and incorporated the Champasak region by the sixth century CE, when it was replaced by its successor polity Chenla.
-Chenla occupied large areas of modern-day Laos as it accounts for the earliest kingdom on Laotian soil.
+Chenla occupied areas of what later is Laos as it accounts for the earliest kingdom on Laotian soil.

 Chenla kingdom

-The capital of early Chenla was Shrestapura which was located in the vicinity of Champasak and the UNESCO World Heritage Site of Wat Phu.
-Wat Phu is a vast temple complex in southern Laos which combined natural surroundings with ornate sandstone structures, which were maintained and embellished by the Chenla peoples until 900 CE, and were subsequently rediscovered and embellished by the Khmer in the 10th century.